-Sign up for career development newsletters.
+Sign up for career development newsletters and personal development newsletters.

 Career newsletters will help you with professional development, career advice, and discovering job opportunities.
 It’ll come straight to your inbox saving your time and energy.
 You’ll thank yourself instantly for this one.

 Download Linkedin on your mobile phone or tablet.

 Interact with your network for about five minutes a day.
 Trust me, it won't be the worst use of your time.

 Silence your cell phone.

 When I turned 21, I felt completely overwhelmed by the amounts of notifications and text messages I was receiving, that I turned my iPhone on silent.

 This improved my productivity and allowed me to live a more in the moment and meaningful life.
-Not to mention, it helped remove the stress of needing to reply to people instantly.
+Not to mention, it helped remove the stress of feeling the pressure to reply to people instantly.
 Now, my texts can wait.

 Update your resume.